Difference between Hosted Remote Desktops and VDI

 Hosted solutions are usually provided on a monthly subscription basis allowing user numbers to change from month to month as required by the business.

-Hosted Applications and Hosted Desktops are two sides to the same coin.
+Hosted Applications and Remote Desktops are two sides to the same coin.
 At the backend everything is the same, the only difference is how the user connects.
-A Hosted Application removes the “desktop” wrapper of a hosted desktop, all the user sees are icons for the applications they want to run.
+A Hosted Application removes the “desktop” wrapper of a Remote Desktop, all the user sees are icons for the applications they want to run.
 When the application starts it feels no different than if it was running locally on the PC.
 The applications can also be launched from a web portal, especially handy if you are on a strange computer such as in a hotel.

 Hosted applications are often used by software vendors as a way of supporting the sale of their software by removing the need for their customers to buy local servers.
 Hosted Applications can also be supported by additional hosted infrastructure such as Hosted SQL Servers, Web servers, or fast network storage, all from the same data centre network guaranteeing performance.